 - Licensed by the UK Gambling Commission

 10. TSM (LCS)

-It’s also worth noting that they never stayed the same.
-Many first-class players joined the organization to reshape its identity, and the current iteration of TSM is wildly different from the team Reginald created.
-And yet, they’re all united by the burning desire to dominate their league.
-So much so that anyone in the League of Legends betting scene would tell you to trust TSM to make a splash in the playoffs.
-And while they don’t have much to show in terms of international success, TSM refuse to lose on home turf.
+They also never stayed the same.
+Many first-class players joined the team and forever altered its identity, and the current iteration of TSM is wildly different from the team Andy “Reginald” Dinh once created.
+Yet, they’re still fueled by the burning desire to dominate their league—so much so that anyone into LoL team power rankings would tell you to trust TSM to make a splash in the playoffs.
+And while they don’t have much to show in terms of international success, TSM never fail to make their presence known on their home turf.